SoldatFantom/Sarim/README.md

 # Installation of dplayer

-To install SFplayer, please follow the steps below:
+To install dplayer, please follow the steps below:

 ## Prerequisites